johnnyshankman/hihat/README.md

 [![hihat Screen Shot][product-screenshot]](https://whitelights.co)

-*hihat* is a simple a way to play your music library, similar to the way you would with iTunes or Windows Media Player in the early 2000s.
+*hihat* is a simple a way to play your music library offline, similar to the way you would with iTunes or Windows Media Player in the early 2000s.

 Remember the zen of listening offline? *hihat* aims to bring that vibe back.
 No links, no lag, no social feeds -- just music.